Military career of Elvis Presley: The draft

-On January 4, 1957, Presley attended Kennedy Veterans Hospital in Memphis for a pre-induction army medical.
-On January 8, Presley's twenty-second birthday, he was declared 1-A by the Memphis Draft Board; physically fit and likely to be drafted some time in the next eight months.
-On December 16, it was officially announced that Presley would be receiving his draft notice.
-While fans around the country were upset by the news, parents and teachers groups were ecstatic; they viewed Presley as a menace to society.
+On January 4, 1957, Presley visited Kennedy Veterans Hospital in Memphis for a pre-induction physical exam.
+On January 8, Presley's twenty-second birthday, he was declared 1-A by the Memphis Draft Board, meaning he was physically fit for service and likely to be drafted sometime in the next eight months.
+On December 16, 1957, it was officially announced that Presley would be receiving his draft notice, which he physically received on December 20.
+While fans around the country were upset by the news, parents and teachers' groups were ecstatic; they viewed Presley as a menace to society.

-The Navy offered to create a special Elvis Presley Company made up of men from Memphis and Presley's closest friends, and offered him the chance to perform in Las Vegas, and have his own private quarters.
+The Navy offered to create a special Elvis Presley Company made up of men from Memphis and Presley's closest friends, and offered him the chance to perform in Las Vegas and have his own private quarters.
 The Army offered Presley the chance to tour the world and visit army bases to boost morale among soldiers and encourage other young men to enlist.
 Presley politely told both parties that he would consider their offers.
-The Pentagon, too, had been in touch to offer Presley the opportunity to join Special Services, entertaining the troops without having to train as a regular soldier; this was known by many soldiers and veterans as "the celebrity wimp-out".
-After discussing each offer with Parker, Presley decided to join as a regular soldier.
+The Pentagon, too, had been in touch to offer Presley the opportunity to join Special Services, entertaining the troops without having to train as a regular soldier; this option was known by many soldiers and veterans as "the celebrity wimp-out".
+After discussing each offer with Parker, Presley eschewed any special treatment and decided to serve as a regular soldier.
 In Parker's words, "Taking any of these deals will make millions of Americans angry."